pradeep3sep/interviewquestion/README Mongodb.md

 Uper k sare side menu check karo

 1. updateOne, updateMany
-2. $set, $inc (if you use negative value in inc then it works as decrement)
+2. $set, $inc (if you use negative value in inc then it works as decrement), unset
 3. $min, $max, $mul
 4. $unset, $rename, $upsert